JanelleG51/Whack-a-React/README.md

 - The developer viewed the site across several devices.
 - The site was shared with a group of the developers peers that tested the site across their own devices and returned any issues.

+Issue and fixes are addressed below.

 ### Issue and Fixes

 Issue | Fix |
 ------|-----|
+Mole falling out of scope of the screen during game play.| Adjusted sizing of the game row in CSS and set if statements in JS to increase or decrease the random px values depending on inner.width or inner.height of the screen.
+Contrast of text in game buttons not sufficient for optimal readability.| Adjusted text colour to provide a stronger contrast between background and foreground.
+Ending the game play cycle after a set number of times using a do/while loop.| Remove do/while loop and replace with a counter to trigger the end of game after set number of mole appearances.
+Undefined variable errors appearing in the console.| Defined the variables then used if statements on the onclick functions to determine the truth of the variable.
+Resetting the game at the end of game play with the clearTimout function. | Removed the clearTimeout function and included a Play again button in the results modal which resets game play by reusing the Go to Game button.
 ## Deployment
 This site was developed using [Gitpod IDE](https://www.gitpod.io/), committed to git and pushed to [GitHub.](https://github.com/join/get-started)